-Christopher J. Krein, age 51, has been executive vice president of Artisan Partners Asset Management and Artisan Partners' head of Global Distribution since January 2020.
+Christopher J. Krein, age 52, has been executive vice president of Artisan Partners Asset Management and Artisan Partners' head of Global Distribution since January 2020.
 Prior to becoming head of Global Distribution, Mr. Krein was responsible for institutional marketing and client service for the Artisan Developing World team.
 Mr. Krein has been a managing director of Artisan Partners since he joined the firm in September 2015.

-Eileen L. Kwei, age 44, has been executive vice president of Artisan Partners Asset Management and Artisan Partners' chief administrative officer since January 2021.
+Eileen L. Kwei, age 45, has been executive vice president and chief administrative officer of Artisan Partners Asset Management since January 2021.
 From February 2018 to January 2021, Ms. Kwei was responsible for institutional marketing and client service for the Artisan Credit team.
 Prior to February 2018, Ms. Kwei was a relationship manager for the Artisan Global Equity team.
 Ms. Kwei joined Artisan Partners in June 2013 and has been a managing director of Artisan Partners since 2018.

-Gregory K. Ramirez, age 52, was appointed executive vice president of Artisan Partners Asset Management in February 2016.
+Gregory K. Ramirez, age 53, has been executive vice president of Artisan Partners Asset Management since February 2016.
 From October 2013 to February 2016, he served as senior vice president and from April 2013 to October 2013 as assistant treasurer.
-Mr. Ramirez is currently head of vehicle administration for Artisan Partners and serves as chair of the Artisan Risk and Integrity Committee.
+Mr. Ramirez is currently head of Vehicle and Investor Operations for Artisan Partners and serves as chair of the Artisan Risk and Integrity Committee.
 Mr. Ramirez was named a managing director of Artisan Partners in April 2003.

-Samuel B. Sellers, age 40, has been executive vice president and chief operating officer of Artisan Partners Asset Management since January 2023.
+Samuel B. Sellers, age 41, has been executive vice president and chief operating officer of Artisan Partners Asset Management since January 2023.
 Prior to his current role, Mr. Sellers was head of Investment Operations from January 2021.
-Previously, he served as deputy general counsel from January 2015 and associate counsel from April 2013.
+Previously, he served as deputy general counsel from January 2015 and associate counsel from April 2013